MKLab-ITI/pygrank/tutorials/documentation.md

 representations to avoid

-**If** *tensorflow* or *pytorch* are set as the backends of choice, you can also construct graph signals instead of numpy arrays.
+**If** *tensorflow* or *pytorch* are set as the backends of choice, you can also construct graph signals by passing tensors of those libraries instead of numpy arrays.

-### :zap: Define and Manipulate a Graph Signal
+### Define and Manipulate a Graph Signal
 As an example, let us create a simple graph and assign to nodes 'A' and 'C' the values *3* and *2* respectively, where all other nodes are assigned zeroes.